crossbario/crossbar/crossbar/crossbar/templates/README.md

 ## Licensing

-The code for application templates within this folder (and folders beneath) is licensed under the [BSD 2-clause open-source license](http://opensource.org/licenses/BSD-2-Clause).
+The code for application templates within this folder (and folders beneath) is licensed under the [BSD 2-clause open-source license](http://opensource.org/licenses/BSD-2-Clause) or the Apache 2.0 license.

-The same license applies to the code *generated* from the application templates here.
+The same licenses applie to the code *generated* from the application templates here.

 E.g., when you do

 	crossbar init --template hello:python --appdir $HOME/hello

 Crossbar.io will generate a new WAMP application in the `$HOME/hello` directory from the application template in [hello/python](hello/python).
-All files generated in `$HOME/hello` are licensed under above license.
+All files generated in `$HOME/hello` are licensed under above licenses.

 ### Template Developers